comses-education/get-lazy-with-llms-clinic/practice/02_generate_landlab_model/README.md

 ```
     Generate a Python script that creates a simple overland flow simulation using Landlab's OverlandFlow component.
+    Create a detailed README how to use this script with uv.
     CONTEXT: <INSERT ALL CONTEXT DOCS HERE>
 ```